 To help overcome seasonal depression, try to maintain a healthy diet and lifestyle by eating fresh fruits, vegetables, fish and lean proteins.
 This also includes avoiding or severely limiting depressants like alcohol, marijuana and other drugs.

-Eating more serotonin rich foods like salmon or poultry, leafy greens, eggs, tofu, and others can help increase this feel-good neurotransmitter to improve your mood.
+Eating more serotonin rich foods like salmon or poultry, leafy greens, eggs, tofu, and others increases this feel-good neurotransmitter to improve your mood.

 4. Mental Stimulation